 In order to fulfill the language requirement for the MA in English, students must demonstrate reading knowledge of one language other than English by either passing a translation test or taking course work.
 Students may choose from among the following languages: French, German, Greek, Italian, Latin, Old English, Russian, and Spanish.
 It is important that students complete their language requirement early in their course of study so that they may take advantage of relevant scholarship.
-The language requirement must be fulfilled prior to taking the MA Qualifying Examination.
+The language requirement must be fulfilled prior to taking the MA Qualifying Examination or defending the MA Thesis.